Skip to content

 Shoestring includes a built-in health check command:

-This command performs a basic status check of the local node and reports whether its services appear to be operating normally.
+This command performs a basic status check of the local node and reports whether its services appear to be operating normally, and all the required keys are correctly registered and not nearing expiration.

 A healthy node report looks like this: